 The Lice Exposure Timeline

 It can be difficult to determine whom you child got lice from, where they got it, and how long your child has had a case of head lice.
 It is most likely that you got lice as a result of head to head contact with an infested person.
 By gaining an understanding of the general life cycle of lice, and comparing it to how many bugs and nits you find on your child during treatment, you may be able to narrow down the time period in which your child was exposed.
 The infestation timeline is as follows:

 How Long Does It Take Nits To Appear?

 If your child has been lice-free up until this point, it is important to keep a close eye and check his or her head regularly for signs of a lice infestation.
 If just one mature female louse has made it onto your child’s head, it is enough to start an infestation on its own.
 Since the bug is mobile and will run from the light as you check your child’s head, chances are you will never see the bug.
 What you will want to look for is the eggs.
 If you do find eggs on your child’s head remove them.
-You will probably be able to see those eggs about 3-5 days after they are laid, or after initial contact with a louse, as they grow large enough to be visible.
+You will probably be able to see those eggs about 3-5 days after they are laid, or after initial contact with a louse, as they grow large enough to be visible adult lice.
 Check out our blog “How to Check For Lice Eggs (Nits)” to see what you should be looking for.
 If you find eggs, then congratulations, you have successfully found the case of head lice very quickly which will make this case of head lice much easier to treat!
 Again - when you find eggs on your child’s head remove them immediately.

 How Long Does It Take Lice To Show Up?

 You will not find a live bug on your child’s head immediately after infestation in the majority of cases, especially if it is just one bug.
 Some individuals are very sensitive to everything going on on their head, so in the case of someone who is especially sensitive, you might set out on a more extensive search and find a bug much earlier.
 However, this is extremely rare, especially to a head lice newbie.
-In many cases, people do not feel any itching or have any other obvious signs of head lice.
+In many cases, people do not feel any itching or have any other obvious signs of head lice in the beginning.
 Often, bugs are not discovered until an infestation has reached the moderate to severe levels.
-So, if you are able to find a live bug and several nits on your child’s head, the case of head lice has likely been present for quite some time...a month or more in many cases.
+So, if you have an infestation and are able to find visible adult lice and several nits on your child’s head remove them; this means the case of head lice has likely been present for quite some time...a month or more in many cases.
 Also noteworthy, is the fact that in some cases, a single louse may have simply taken a vacation on your child’s head before returning to the original host or moving on to another stop on its excursion.
 If that louse was present on your child’s head long enough to just lay 2 eggs, an infestation will follow unless it is detected early.

 So What Should You Do?